Piracy: United Kingdom laws

 Section 2 of the Piracy Act 1837 creates a statutory offence of aggravated piracy.
 See also the Piracy Act 1850.

-In 2008 the British Foreign Office advised the Royal Navy not to detain pirates of certain nationalities as they might be able to claim asylum in Britain under British human rights legislation, if their national laws included execution, or mutilation as a judicial punishment for crimes committed as pirates.
+In 2008, the British Foreign Office advised the Royal Navy not to detain pirates of certain nationalities as they might be able to claim asylum in Britain under British human rights legislation, if their national laws included execution, or mutilation as a judicial punishment for crimes committed as pirates.

 Definition of piracy jure gentium

 See section 26 of, and Schedule 5 to, the Merchant Shipping and Maritime Security Act 1997.
 These provisions replace the Schedule to the Tokyo Convention Act 1967.
-In Cameron v HM Advocate, 1971 SLT 333, the High Court of Justiciary said that that Schedule supplemented the existing law and did not seek to restrict the scope of the offence of piracy jure gentium.
+In Cameron v HM Advocate, 1971 SLT 333, the High Court of Justiciary said that the Schedule supplemented the existing law and did not seek to restrict the scope of the offence of piracy jure gentium.